-According to the proposed City Plan 2030, there are nine town centres including the city centre and over 60 local shopping centres.
+The emerging City Plan 2030 illustrates nine town centres including the city centre and over 60 local shopping centres across Edinburgh.
 The city, town and local centres are the focal points of their communities, they support jobs and provide places for public life to flourish.
 Such centres can also reduce car dependency by providing local shops and services within walking distance of people's homes and supporting older people or those with mobility difficulties living in our communities.